The Union Steam Ship Company

 In the last decades of the 19th century steam ships had taken the dread out of 'the doldrums' forever.
 At the far end of the empire, but with close links to mother England, steam shipping was vital to New Zealand.
 When the young country had few roads and unreliable land transport it was also important for coastal shipping - and it was our link with bigger markets in Australia.

 It was in this environment that the Union Steam Ship Company was formed, in 1875 in Dunedin.
 The nucleus of the fleet, in the early days, was five small vessels: the Beautiful Star, Bruce, Maori, Hawea and Taupo were the first of 42 vessels built by W. Denny and brothers of Dumbarton, Scotland for the Union Company.
 By 1875 the Union Steam Ship Company had 32 vessels, and by 1913 the fleet had grown to 75.
 From the late 1870s the Union Company had branched out from the coastal trade to establish passenger services to Calcutta, Vancouver, San Francisco and Australia.
-Control of the Union NZ was acquired by P&O Line in 1917, but the Company retained its own identity.
+Control of the Union's New Zealand operation was acquired by P&O Line in 1917, but the Company retained its own identity.

 Until the 1920s, the Union Company provided Nelson's main passenger and cargo service, including the ferry service to Wellington.
 In fact the Union Company's Rotoiti was the first vessel through the Cut when it was opened in 1906.
 For this occasion the popular ferry was decked with ribbons, packed with 800 passengers and accompanied by horns and sirens as she sailed through.

-The Union Company's main vessels out of Nelson in the early 1900's were the Mapourika, Pateena and the Arahura, running a service to the West Coat and Picton.
+The Union Company's main vessels out of Nelson in the early 1900's were the Mapourika, Pateena and the Arahura, running a service to the West Coast and Picton.
 Union pulled out of the Nelson passenger service in January 1922 leaving this to the Anchor Company .
 However, Union continued to offer the main inter-island ferry service from Lyttelton to Wellington, with a succession of vessels - named Maori, Wahine and Rangitira.

 Launched in 1906, the first Maori was also the first purpose built inter-island passenger ferry, commissioned to connect the newly completed main truck railway service.
 She would wait for the Christchurch express train if it was delayed, but always made up time overnight to arrive in the capital at 7am.
 Car-owners used to watch nervously as their vehicles were slung on board, before the introduction of new roll- on roll-off Maori III in 1966.